redis-store/redis-rails/README.md

   this to `false` if you want to disable the global mutex lock on session data.
 It's `true` by default, meaning the mutex will be enabled.
+- **signed** uses signed/encrypted cookies to store the local session on a client machine, preventing a malicious user from tampering with its contents.
+- **secure** ensures HTTP cookies are transferred from server to client on a secure (HTTPS) connection

 ### HTTP Caching